What makes our approach unique?

 When will our product be on the market?

 The development of any therapeutic product takes many years, because scientists cannot simply develop the product in the laboratory.
 Scientific research is simply the first step in a long process.
 After several years of intense research, the product has to be manufactured under highly controlled conditions and be tested extensively to ensure safety.
 Our product will only be available on the market after being tested in clinical trials.
-Our first clinical trial will begin in the summer of 2021, but subsequent additional clinical studies will take several more years to complete.
+Our first clinical trial began in 2021, but subsequent additional clinical studies will take several more years to complete.
 We are sorry that this process cannot be sped up, due to the many regulations we are required to observe.

 Is it going to be available worldwide?